-Do not remove the processing module covers or attempt to access internal components.
-Dangerous voltages are present inside the BOND processing module and only qualified service technicians approved by Leica Biosystems should perform these tasks.
+WARNING: Do not remove the processing module covers or attempt to access internal components.
+Dangerous voltages are present inside BOND Processing Modules and only qualified service technicians approved by Leica Biosystems should perform these tasks.

-Figure 2-25 shows the back cover of the BOND processing module.
+Figure 2-24 shows the back cover of the BOND-III Processing Module.